Wanjiru27/alx-low_level_programming/0x03-debugging/README.md

-this is a debugging readme file.
+This is a Debugging readme